 Pritam: Do char baar bulayengi.. to.. achcha lagega

 In a delightful exchange, shot entirely in a teasing close-up, you heart protagonists Pritam Kumar (Guru Dutt) and Anita Verma (Madhubala) instantly, wishing they would walk towards their sunset in a jiffy.
 Which, of course, they will not.
-An obstacle must block their way.
+An obstacle must block their way before they do.

-Sadly, feminism is set up as the devil and the ever-dependable Lalita Pawar (excellent) its damning face.
+Feminism is set up as the devil and the ever-dependable Lalita Pawar (excellent) its damning face.
 She plays Anita’s aunt Seeta Devi, a femin-extrem-ist hell-bent on keeping her niece away from men and marriage.
-Sanskar is obviously the predictable angel in this setting and no-divorce the ultimate goal for our heroine.
+Sanskar is the predictable angel in this setting and no-divorce the ultimate goal for our heroine.

 Significantly, it was also the year in which “no-fault divorce” was made possible in India under Section 13B of the Hindu Marriage Act, 1955.
 Writer Abrar Alvi weaves that neatly into the pulsating script though the stand remains firmly anti-divorce.

 Writing about my favourite director Guru Dutt’s 5th movie was my nemesis as a feminist.
 I do understand why he chose the stance – it was made 60 years ago!
-The fact that he even touched upon feminism as a concept in that era was creditable.
+The fact that he even touched upon feminism as a concept in that era was creditable though.

-Dutt also sets up the lead pair as conflicted but balanced against the two extreme ideologies, they rise and shine way above and make you care about their smiles and woes.
+Dutt also sets up the lead pair as conflicted but balanced against the two extreme ideologies, keeping love as the hook between the two, and they rise and shine way above making you care about their smiles and woes.

 Right then.
 In a wick-wicked first encounter during a tennis match, Pritam instantly falls for Anita.
 Infatuated with a tennis star, who lets her down soon after, she is cheering the beau from the stands.
 Pritam watches, smitten.